International student: Malaysia and Singapore

-Empowering People to Innovate - International Mobility by OECD.
+South Korea

+In April 2024, the number of international students studying at universities and colleges in South Korea was 208,962.
+As of 2024, the most common nationalities of international students were countries from Asia, Europe, North America, Africa, and South America.
+Among the students, 69.8% were degree students, and 30.2% were non-degree students such as exchange students or language students.
+The number of students attending universities in the Seoul Metropolitan Area was 56% of the total.

 Australia and Oceania

-Australia has the highest ratio of international students per head of population in the world by a large margin, with 775,475 international students enrolled in the nation's universities and vocational institutions in 2020.
-Accordingly, in 2019, international students represented on average 26.7% of the student bodies of Australian universities.
-International education, therefore, represents one of the country's largest exports and has a pronounced influence on the country's demographics, with a significant proportion of international students remaining in Australia after graduation on various skill and employment visas.
+Australia has the highest ratio of international students per head of population in the world, with 775,475 international students enrolled in the nation's universities and vocational institutions in 2020.
+In 2019, international students represented 27% of the student bodies of Australian universities.
+International education is one of the country's largest exports and has a pronounced influence on the country's demographics as many students remain in Australia after graduation.

-Top 15 countries and regions sending students to Australia in 2018 are listed below.

 Europe

 France and Germany

-In 2016, France was the fourth largest receiver of international students globally, with 245,349 international students, In just a matter of three years, from 2017 to 2020, France has gone from 324,000 international students to 358,000.
-This is a significant increase of more than 10.4%. while Germany was the fifth largest receiver, with 244,575 international students.
-In the winter semester 2017–18, Germany received 374,583 international students from overseas pursuing higher education and the Compound Annual Growth Rate (CAGR) is 5.46%.
+In 2023-24, France received 412,087 international students.
+Germany received 469,485 international students in 2023-24.
 Since the 2016/17 academic year, the number of foreign students attending university in Germany has constantly risen, climbing from 358,895 students five years ago to 411,601 students last year.

 With the Franco-German University, the two countries have established a framework for cooperation between their universities, enabling students to participate in specific Franco-German courses of study across borders.

-The top 10 countries sending students to France in 2016 are listed below.
+The top 10 countries sending students to France in 2022-23 are listed below.

-The top 10 countries sending students to Germany in 2015 are listed below.
+The top 10 countries sending students to Germany in 2023-24 are listed below.

 United Kingdom

-Top 15 countries and regions sending students to the United Kingdom in 2021/22 are listed below.
+The top 15 countries and regions sending students to the United Kingdom in 2023/24 are listed below.

+Italy

+The top 15 countries and regions sending students to Italy in 2023/24 are listed below.

 Netherlands

-As of 2017, 81,000 international students studied in the Netherlands, compromising 11.6 percent of the higher education student population across all degree levels (bachelors, masters, and PhD students).
+As of 2017, 81,000 international students studied in the Netherlands, compromising 12% of the higher education student population.
 Of these students, 12,500 students or 15.4% were Dutch nationals who had studied elsewhere previously.
-Most international students in the Netherlands come from European Union countries (roughly three-fourths), with the largest segment of that population coming from Germany.
+Three-fourths of international students in the Netherlands come from European Union countries, with the largest segment of that population coming from Germany.
 Of the non-EU students, the largest portion is composed of Chinese students.
 Two-thirds of all international students come to the Netherlands for their bachelor's degree.